diffix/pg_diffix/docs/admin_guide.md

 ## Settings

 The extension exposes a number of custom variables under the `pg_diffix` prefix.
-Superusers can change these variables at runtime for their own session, while regular users only have read access to them (with few notable exceptions).
+Superusers can change these variables at runtime for their own session, while regular users only have read access to them (with a few notable exceptions).
-To use different values for all future sessions, they have to be set in the configuration file.
+To use different values for all future sessions, they have to be set in the server's configuration file.

 Execute `SELECT diffix.show_settings();` to display the current settings of the extension.
 If the result is empty, make sure [`pg_diffix` is loaded](#using-the-extension).